-The Toronto Arrows re-signed Jack McRogers for the 2021 Major League Rugby season.
-The soon to be 22-year-old hooker next week is 5’11” and 233 lbs.
+The Toronto Arrows re-signed Jack McRogers for the 2023 Major League Rugby season.
+The 24-year-old hooker is 5’11” and 230 lbs.

-Jack did not play for the Arrows during the trucated 2020 season.
+Jack did not play for the Arrows during the truncated 2020 season.
 He made two appearances for the Arrows in 2019, playing 21 minutes.
-He made 7 tackles with 2 dominant ones, and had a tackle completion rate of 100 percent.
+He made 7 tackles with 2 dominant ones and had a tackle completion rate of 100 percent.
 Jack was also an Ontario University Athletics First Team All-Star.

 Jack is from Newmarket, Ontario.
 He began playing rugby in 8th grade when he lived in New Zealand with his family for a year.
 He returned to Ontario and attended Newmarket High School from 2012-2016.
 He was a running back in football and a player-coach in rugby when the school began a rugby team in 11th grade.